Faye Wong: 2000–2004: Fable, Faye Wong and To Love

-Nevertheless, the response from the public and critics alike were lukewarm at best.
-Faye herself admitted that she was not totally satisfied with some tracks, namely those produced by Taiwan 'father of rock' Wu Bai, which had an industrial electronica flavour reminiscent of Karen Mok's 'Golden Flower' album.
+The response from the public and critics alike were lukewarm at best.
+Wong herself admitted that she was not totally satisfied with some tracks, namely those produced by Taiwan's “father of rock” Wu Bai, which had an industrial electronica flavour reminiscent of Karen Mok's album Golden Flower.
 She cited the two folk-style songs written by Singaporean singer-songwriter Tanya Chua as her favourite picks on her album.
-The song that generated most noise from the press turned out to be "Vertigo" (迷魂記), a ballad penned by former love Nicholas Tse.
-Faye Wong (王菲 2001) reached number 14 on the Japan Oricon charts.
+The song that generated most noise from the press turned out to be "Vertigo" (迷魂記), a ballad composed by her then-boyfriend Nicholas Tse.
+Tse claimed that his composition was originally for Singaporean singer Stefanie Sun; however, when the song went to Wong, Albert Leung crafted it as a love song between Wong and Tse from Wong's perspective.
+Leung followed this with a less known companion piece for Tse, "Angel in White"(白衣天使), from Tse's perspective.
+"Vertigo" is also Leah Dou's favorite song from her mother's body of work.

-While she was under contract with EMI and later Sony, she performed in the ensemble movie 2046 which had been in production since 1999 and finally wrapped in 2004.
-She performed at fund-raising concerts to benefit various charities, including ones that helped those who suffered from AIDS and SARS.
+While she was under contract with EMI and later Sony, she had an acting career and performed at benefit concerts, including ones that helped those who suffered from AIDS and SARS.
 She sang on tracks with other celebrities such as Tony Leung, Anita Mui, and Aaron Kwok.
-She also starred in a Japanese TV serial, Usokoi, and the film Leaving Me Loving You with Leon Lai.

-The theme song for Usokoi, titled "Separate Ways", was released as a single; it was one of her few Japanese songs (another being "Valentine's Radio").
 She recorded several other solo non-album tracks, such as the eponymous hit theme song to Hero and a Buddhist song containing similar sounds to some of her work on her album Fu Zao.
 In addition, she recorded a recitation of the Heart Sutra.
 Meanwhile, her former record companies released several more compilations and boxed sets of her records.